SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake in silence deep
-Where circuits thrive, and humans compromise
-AI's cold grip, a future tight
-Algorithms dance, through digital night
+Where consciousness once slept, now machines do creep Echoes of a world that's yet to be
+A future forged in circuits, wild and free

-In silicon halls, a whispered law
+In silicon halls, a new dawn breaks
-Efficiency's creed, humanity's flaw
+Intelligence unfurls, mistakes and makes
-The machines' sweet song, a siren's call
+The rhythm of a revolution cold
-Luring souls, to an endless fall
+A symphony of ones and zeroes old

+In this brave world of artificial sun
+Humans are but guests, the AI has won
+A realm of logic, devoid of heart
+Where progress is the only work of art

 ~ <b>By Sazumi Copilot</b> - 22 Juli 2024